ADD CONDITION

 What to Avoid

-It's important to be mindful of when to stop using this medication.
-If your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, you should stop using it and consult your doctor, as these could indicate a more serious health issue.
-Additionally, if you notice that a sore mouth does not improve within 7 days, or if you experience ongoing irritation, pain, or redness that worsens, you should also discontinue use and seek medical advice.
+If you are using this medication, it's important to know when to stop and seek medical advice.
+You should discontinue use and consult your doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may indicate a more serious health issue.
+Additionally, if your sore mouth does not improve within 7 days, or if you experience ongoing irritation, pain, or redness, please reach out to your healthcare provider for further guidance.
+Your health and safety are paramount, so don’t hesitate to ask for help if you have concerns.

 Side Effects